build-on-aws/content/posts/building-real-time-streaming-analytics-application-on-apache-kafka/index.md

 * `Security groups`: Security group help us to control the traffic that is allowed to reach and leave a particular resource.
 * `IAM roles`: An IAM role is an IAM identity that has specific permissions attached to it and can be assumed by an IAM user or an AWS service.
 For example, an IAM role can be used to grant permissions to an application running on an EC2 instance that requires access to a specific Amazon S3 bucket.

-Rather than creating the required resources manually we make use of the CloudFormation template to automatically deploy the resources in your account.
+Rather than creating the required resources manually we make use of the CloudFormation template to automatically deploy the resources in your account. **Important** Make sure to deploy your resources in region `us-east-1`.

 1. Navigate to the [CloudFormation console](https://console.aws.amazon.com/cloudformation/) and click on `Create Stack`.